millerc3/colorPicker/README.md

 *  tensorflow/keras
 *  pygame

-Feel free to download the script and run it in the command line: python3 colorPicker.py, or download the zip file and run the executable.
+Feel free to download the script and run it in the command line: python3 colorPicker.py, or download the zip file and run the executable "colorPicker.exe"

 ## Running the program